Start a Tampon Club

 Let people know it’s a community project

 You probably don’t want to become the Magic Tampon Fairy, forced to buy tampons for the rest of the office forever.
-You’ll want to encourage women who find themselves in need of a tampon to take one, but let them know they should put contribute back in the future replace it with more.
+You should encourage anyone who needs a tampon or pad to take one, but let them know they should put contribute back in the future.

 To help communicate this put a little notice in or near the box.
 Something like:

 Hello!
 These tampons and sanitary towels are provided for everyone by other users of this toilet.
-If you’d like to contribute your own or replace what you’ve used you’re welcomed to do so.
+If you’d like to contribute your own or replace what you’ve used please do so.
 Find out more: http://tampon.club.